RevoU-FSSE-2/week-6-itsaFan/README.md

 CMD ["npm", "start"]
 ```
 3. Next step, open command prompt or terminal on the same project directory.
-4. On terminal, to build the Docker image run this command: `docker build -t my-node-app .` _note: my-node-app is the image name, so you can customize it_
+4. On terminal, to build the Docker image run this command: `docker build -t my-node-app .`
+   <Br> _note: my-node-app is the image name, so you can customize it_
    * Example successfully build: ![alt text](assets/image/ss-docker-build.png "My Docker Build")
 5. Open your docker application and go to images, you will see there newly added image.
   * Example: ![alt text](assets/image/ss-docker-run.png "My Docker Start the app")